jasonraimondi/jasonraimondi.com/content/_index.md

 I work at [Repeat](//getrepeat.io) as a Senior Software Engineer.

 I have been developing for the web since 2007.
-I've worked on everything from terrible old-school procedural spaghetti :spaghetti: monsters, to MVC frameworks, to tested, domain-driven applications.
+I've worked on everything from terrible old-school spaghetti :spaghetti: monsters, to MVC frameworks, to tested domain-driven applications.
 Early on, I was developing traditional server-rendered PHP applications.
 These days, I really enjoy full stack TypeScript.

 I have professional experience building modular, horizontally scalable applications.